 Mayor’s clean air plan still off mark30 October 2019

-Mayor Marvin Rees has announced his plans for a diesel vehicle ban combined with a clean air zone charge to clean up our air.
+The Mayor has announced his plans for a diesel vehicle ban combined with a clean air zone charge to clean up our air.
 This will involve banning diesel vehicles from a small area of the city centre plus a bigger charging zone for older, polluting commercial vehicles such as buses and taxis.

-Sandy Hore-Ruthven, the Green Mayoral candidate, has responded to the plans saying the Mayor has had years to address the air pollution that worst affects some of our poorest families living in pollution hot spots.
+The Mayor has had years to address the air pollution that worst affects some of our poorest families living in pollution hot spots.

 The current Mayor was elected on a promise to improve air quality and Greens in Bristol have been working hard to keep him to that promise.